harness/developer-hub/tutorials/platform/customize-delegate.md

 Save the YAML and apply the `kubectl` command.

-Add the shell script step as shown below, with the `terraform --version` command.
+Add the shell script step as follows.
+Use the `terraform --version` command.

 ![Terraform version checking](./static/customizing-delegate/terraform_version.png)